 A plant is defined as "organic" when it hasn't been artificially manipulated in a laboratory to withstand the direct application of chemical herbicides and pesticides.
 Some of these chemicals are so toxic that the World Health Organization – WHO - says they "may induce adverse health effects including cancer, effects on reproduction, immune or nervous systems" .
 Since organic plants would die from these herbicides and pesticides, farmers are forced to plant genetically modified seeds that can survive what would normally kill plants, animals, and humans.

 That's how a Genetically Modified Organism (GMO) ends up on your plate: a big, shiny, perfectly shaped fruit or veggie that remains fresh for several weeks because its seeds and flesh were soaked in deadly chemicals.

 Well… How lovely does it sound to eat those chemicals or to layer them on your skin every day?

-Organic ingredients are grown without the use of pesticides, herbicides, synthetic fertilizers, and GMOs.
-They are not more effective for your skin but, by using them, you are avoiding the risks associated with putting particles of such pesticides on your body.
+Organic ingredients are grown without pesticides, herbicides, synthetic fertilizers, and GMOs.
+They are not more effective for your skin, but you are avoiding the risks associated with putting particles of such pesticides on your body by using them.

 Is "Organic" the same as "Natural"?

-Organic skincare, makeup, personal care and food is not just a buzzword, it’s a self-care statement, a decision to treat your body with the respect and consciousness it deserves, and your right to opt-out from hidden toxins.
+Organic skincare, makeup, personal care and food is not just a buzzword; it's a self-care statement, a decision to treat your body with the respect and consciousness it deserves, and your right to opt-out from hidden toxins in pesticides and herbicides.

-Make a statement of health and safety for your skin and choose Lulo Organic Skincare.
-We leave all toxic ingredients out of our formulations as a declaration of respect for our bodies and our environment.
+Make a statement of health and safety for your skin and choose Lulo Skin.
+We leave all toxic ingredients out of our formulations as a declaration of respect for our bodies and environment.
 We choose each ingredient based on efficiency, safety and biocompatibility, not on buzzwords or trends.